 Open Water Swimming in Scotland

-We will meet at 1600 in the Hotel for a Safety briefing, introductions followed by a swim in the sea for you to become acclimatised and for us to put you in to groups according to ability.
+We will meet at 1600 at Banff sailing club for a Safety briefing, introductions followed by a swim in the sea for you to become acclimatised and for us to put you in to groups according to ability.

 Today is a day when you take to the water and get used to your surroundings and the swimmers in your group.
 Your swim will be 2 hours in with a 1 hour break and a further 2 hours in, giving you a total of 4 swimming hours.
 For relay swimmers this will be 1 hour swim with a 2 hour break then a further 1 hour swim.
 Stroke videoing in the Castle of Park’s Endless Pool and analysis

 There will be a seminar early evening.